Manuscripts

 The Kit Larceny series

-Being saved from a stiff jail sentence by an eccentric aunt with a cool, military-grade airship seems like a stroke of good fortune until you discover that she’s not human, and neither are you.
+For 13-year-old boy and girl twins Kit and Larceny Sullivan, being saved from a stiff jail sentence by a fun aunt with a cool, military-grade airship seems like a stroke of good fortune.
+Until they discover that she’s not entirely human, and neither are they.

-The first in this middle-grade series, Kit Larceny and the Airship of Destiny was shortlisted for the 2020 Ampersand Prize.
+The first in this middle-grade series, Kit Larceny and Aunt Angelica's Airship was shortlisted for the 2020 Ampersand Prize.

 (The image shows the Rosetta Stone in the British Museum, which features in the book.
 The woman doesn't, but she humanises this page a little, so ....)